orangejulius/octopress/source/_posts/2012-10-27-what-does-it-take-to-survive-an-aws-outage.markdown

 Importantly, connecting to a database instance with a 'stuck' EBS volume will generally _succeed_.
 However, remote requests for writing, (and reading, depending on the specifics of the database's caching), will generally not return any data.

-Most libraries for working with databases will specify both a connection timeout and a "general" timeout, but default the general timeout to unlimited.
+Most libraries for working with databases will specify both a connection timeout and a "general" timeout, but general timeout often defaults to unlimited.
-This is a reasonable default, since any specific timeout would limit long-running jobs, but not setting this to a relatively small value can sabotage any failover mechanisms.
+This is reasonable, since any specific timeout would limit long-running jobs, but not setting this to a relatively small value can sabotage any failover mechanisms.

 To see what happens, lets use CouchDB and run a little test using the methodology described above.
 CouchDB uses HTTP as an interface, so its dead simple to work with.